tssmith1996-pmg/dateSelector/README.md

 ## Version
 The current version of the DateSelector visual is v2023.05.05.

-## Dependencies
+## Limitations
-The DateSelector visual does not have any dependencies.
+The DateSelector visual currently supports only English language.
+Internationalisation is not yet planned.

 ## Support
 If you encounter any issues while using the DateSelector visual, please visit the [support page](https://github.com/o221/dateSelector/issues) for assistance.
 Alternatively add any comments or feature requests on the [discussion page](https://github.com/o221/dateSelector/discussions)